Tandoori Soya Chaap

 Transfer the cooked chaap to a mixing bowl.

-Serve immediately with a side of Coriander Mint Chutney, some thinly sliced onions, and lime wedges.
+Serve immediately with a side of Green Chutney, thinly sliced onions, and lime wedges.

 Frequently Asked Questions

-To make hung curd (thick yogurt), keep a mesh strainer over a large bowl.
-Line the strainer with a muslin cloth.
-Transfer some plain yogurt to the cloth and keep the bowl in the refrigerator for 3-4 hours.
-The extra liquid from the yogurt will drip down into the bowl and you will get thick yogurt in the strainer.
+To make hung curd (thick yogurt), place a mesh strainer over a large bowl and line the strainer with a muslin cloth.
+Transfer some plain yogurt to the cloth and refrigerate the bowl for 3-4 hours.
+The extra liquid from the yogurt will drip down into the bowl, and you will get thick yogurt in the strainer.

 Set a dripping tray on the lower half of the oven.